 Follow thee more nearly, day by day

-The words of the song Mimi sang at every performance became an answered prayer when a move of God swept Angela, Mimi’s best friend and sister, into Christianity.
+The words of the song became an answered prayer when a move of God swept Angela, Mimi’s best friend and sister, into Christianity.
 Mimi’s Dad thought his daughter had joined a cult.
-Mimi thought her sister was a little crazy but could not deny the dramatic change.
+Mimi thought her sister was a little crazy but could not deny the dramatic change in her life.
 Angela no longer desired drugs and alcohol.
 She even lived a celibate life until she married.

 Knowing the change in her sister was genuine Mimi accepted Angela’s invitation to attended Westbank Revival Center.
-At the end of the service, Mimi accepted Christ.
-After Angela had departed for Bible College, Mimi discovered her devotion to God was not as strong as her sisters.
+At the end of the service, Mimi found salvation.
+After Angela left for Bible College, Mimi discovered her devotion to God was not as strong as her sisters.
 She loved the Lord, but she also loved partying with friends and wasn’t willing to abandon the prospects of singing jazz and blues on Bourbon Street.
-Mimi’s conversion left her struggling to exist in two different worlds reluctant to release one.
+Mimi’s conversion left her struggling to exist in two different worlds reluctant to release either one.

 Angela knew Mimi loved the Lord.
 She also knew the pull of the world was strong.
-When Angela returned home, she confronted her sister.
+When she returned home, she confronted Mimi.
 “How are you doing in your walk with Christ?”

 Conviction swept over Mimi.
 “It’s so hard being a Christian.”